Whth/SD-Dev/README.md

-# Mieka-ChatBot-Plugin-Template
+# SD-Dev
-a Template repo for Mieka-ChatBot-Plugin
+this is an extension for Mieka ChatBot, and allows using stable diffusion through simple chat